AminoACID123/AminoACID123.github.io/_pages/readinglist.md

 * **Abstract:** In the era of the internet of things (IoT), software-enabled inter-connected devices are of paramount impor- tance.
 The embedded systems are very frequently used in both security and privacy-sensitive applications.
-However, the underlying software (a.k.a. firmware) very often suffers from a wide range of security vulnera- bilities, mainly due to their outdated systems or reusing existing vulnerable libraries; which is evident by the surprising rise in the number of attacks against embedded systems.
+However, the underlying software (a.k.a. firmware) very often suffers from a wide range of security vulnerabilities, mainly due to their outdated systems or reusing existing vulnerable libraries; which is evident by the surprising rise in the number of attacks against embedded systems.
 Therefore, to protect those embedded sys- tems, detecting the presence of vulnerabilities in the large pool of embedded devices and their firmware plays a vital role.
 To this end, there exist several approaches to identify and trigger potential vulnerabilities within